-This topic contains 2 replies, has 2 voices, and was last updated by Mr. Snrub 1 year, 10 months ago.
+- This topic has 2 replies, 2 voices, and was last updated 3 years, 2 months ago by Mr. Snrub.

 The market is so hot, there aren’t a lot of individual stocks which really appeal to me right now and none which I am moving into.
 A few random thoughts which occur to me today: